dovlaj/Getting-and-Cleaning-Data-CP/CodeBook.md

 #Human Activity Recognition Using Smartphones Data Set

 Here is the codebook which explains column names for file tidyData.txt.
+All of the numeric data is calculated by averaging data for each subject and for each activity.

 I used [camelCase](http://en.wikipedia.org/wiki/CamelCase) for variable names.

 In order to clarify variable names, the following transformations to the original variable names were performed: